 Pearland values academics, and high-quality education is a major reason new residents move to Pearland.
 Most of the community’s public schools earned the state’s “Exemplary” status.
 Residents have a wealth of choices for higher education with more than 60 degree-granting institutions in the region, including the University of Houston – Clear Lake Pearland campus.

 Pearland has educational attainment levels well above the national average.
 46.6% of Pearland’s adult population holds a four-year degree or higher.
 Compare that to the national average of 33.1%.

-And over 94% of Pearland residents have obtained at least a high school diploma or GED.
+And 95.2% of Pearland residents have obtained at least a high school diploma or GED.

 |Pearland Educational Attainment Compared to U.S.|